BrewBlox/brewblox-documentation/docs/user/system_upgrades.md

 Brewblox is designed to be compatible with the majority of Linux-based systems.
 To achieve this, it has two major dependencies: Docker, and Python.
-Both are available on most operating systems, but released versions have an End of Life date.
+Both are available on most operating systems, but released versions have an End of Life (EOL) date.
 Beyond this date, they are no longer supported, and compatibility is no longer guaranteed.

-For us, that means that after an End of Life date, tooling or dependencies may suddenly break.
+After an EOL date, tooling or dependencies may suddenly break.
-This can be errors during development, or during installation, but the end result is the same: software we use, but have no control over no longer works.
+This means that we cannot guarantee an error-free experience on a system with outdated dependencies.

 When your system is (soon to be) no longer supported, we strongly recommend upgrading.
 In the long run, it takes much more effort to keep an old system running than it is to upgrade.